marinaglancy/vscode-bulk-problem-diagnostics/README.md

 Inspired by the issue:
 https://github.com/microsoft/vscode/issues/13953

-## Using the extension to review diagnostics
+Normally VS Code only shows diagnostics for the opened files and automatically unloads files and removes them from Problems view when too many files are open.

-This extension is essential for reviewing problems on big projects since VS Code only shows diagnostics for the opened files and automatically unloads files and removes them from Problems view when too many files are open.
+This extension iterates through all files, opens them one by one, waits a little and then closes files that do not have problems.

-- Open "Problems" view (Ctrl+Shift+M)
+To analyse first batch of files (by default 200):
-- Right click on a folder in Explorer and choose "Open all files with problems", this will analyse first 200 files and open the ones that have problems
+- Right click on a folder in Explorer and choose **"Open all files with problems"**, or
-- **To run the command "Open all files with problems" on the whole workspace choose it from the Command Palette (Ctrl+Shift+P)**
+- Choose command **"Open all files with problems"** from the Command Palette (Ctrl+Shift+P)

-- Review the detected problems, make changes as needed
+To continue:
-- Close all open files (Ctrl+K W) if needed
+- Right click on the folder again and choose **"Open all files with problems (continue)"**, or
-- Right click on the folder again and choose "Open all files with problems (continue)" or just press `Alt+Ctrl+Shift+O`, this will analyse the next batch of files
+- Press `Alt+Ctrl+Shift+O` or select **"Open all files with problems (continue)"** from the Command Palette, or
-- Rinse and repeat
+- Press "Continue" in the notification that appears after the first command execution

 ![Example](https://raw.githubusercontent.com/marinaglancy/vscode-bulk-problem-diagnostics/master/media/bulk-problem-diagnostics.png)